MathieuNls/precinct/precinct-main.md

 Toomey _el al._ also proposed an efficient token based approach for detecting clones called ctcompare [@Toomey2012].
 Their tokenization is, however, different than most approaches as they used lexical analysis to produce sequences of tokens that can be transformed into token tuples. ctcompare is accurate, scalable and fast but does not detect Type 3 clones.

-While faster algorithms are proposed, and the workstations of developers get more powerful, the exponential growth of source code base makes the detection of clones a time computing task for developers.
-Even with the most modern and fast approaches, the computation time for a large project is measured in hours.
-To cope with this problem, incremental clone detection has been introduced.
+In 2010, Hummel _et al._ proposed an approach that is both incremental and scalable using index-based clone detection [@Hummel2010].
 Incremental clone detection is a technique where only the changes from one version to another are analysed.
 Thus, the computational time is greatly reduced.
-In 2010, Hummel _et al._ proposed an approach that is both incremental and scalable using index-based clone detection [@Hummel2010].
 Using more than 100 machines in a cluster, they managed to drop the computation time of Type 1 and 2 to less than a second while comparing a new version.
 The time required to find all the clones on a 73 MLOC system was 36 minute.
-We are able to reach similar performances, for one revision, using a single machine.
+We reach similar performances, for one revision, using a single machine.
 While being extremely fast and reliable, Hummel _et al._'s approach required an industrial cluster to achieve such performance.
 In our opinion, it is unlikely that standard practitioners have access to such computational power.
 Moreover, the authors' approach only targets Type 1 and 2 clones.
 Higo _et al._ proposed an incremental clone detection approach based on program dependency graphs (PDG) [@Higo2011].
 Using PDG is arguably more complex than text comparison and allows the detection of clone structures that are scattered in the program.
-They were able to analyse 5,903 revisions in 15 hours in Apache Ant.
+They were able to analyze 5,903 revisions in 15 hours in Apache Ant.

-The aforementioned techniques focus on detecting clones after they are inserted in code.
-Very few studies focus on preventing the insertion of clones.
-Tung _et al_ proposed an advanced clone-aware source code management system called Clever.
-Their approach uses abstract syntax trees to detect, update, and manage clones.
-While efficient, their approach does not prevent the introduction of clones and it is not incremental.
-Developers have to run a project-wide detection for each commit of a version of the program.
-The same teams [Hoan Anh Nguyen et al.] conducted  follow-up study by making Clever incremental.
-Their new tool, JSync, is an incremental clone detector that will only perform the detection of clones on the new changes.
-While the new version of their work is incremental, it is different from PRECINCT is the sense that their approach relies on developers to run the approach manually on all the changes to automatically prevent the insertion of clones.

-Yuki _et al_ conducted one of the few studies on the application of clone management to industrial systems.They implemented a tool named Clone Notifier at NEC with the help of experienced practitioners.
-They specifically focus on clone insertion notification, very much like PRECINCT.
-Differently to PRECINCT, however, they use an offline approach in which the changes are commited (i.e, they reach the central repository and anyone can pull them into they machines) and a central server analyzes the changes.
-If the commited changes contain newly inserted clone, then, an email notification is sent.We first argue that detecting clones in an offline fashion can be damaging for the project as clone can be syncronized by other team members which can lead to challenging merges when the clones will be removed.
-Secondly, they did not report any performances measurements and the longer it takes for the notification to be sent to the developer, the harder it can be for him to reconstruct the mind-map required for clone removal.
-Unfortunately, we cannot assess this point for Clone Notifier.
-PRECINCT, however, is able to perform an incremental online detection in few seconds.

-Gode and Koschke [REF] proposed an incremental clone detector that relies on the results of analysis from past versions of a system to only analyse the new changes.
-Their clone detector takes the form of an IDE plugin that alerts developers as soon as a clone is inserted in the program.
-IDE warnings can be quite distracting as shown by XXXX [].
-PRECINCT operates at commit-time, and hence we believe it fits better within the developer's workflow.
 Text-based techniques use the code and compare sequences of code blocks to each other to identify potential clones.
 Johnson was perhaps the first one to use fingerprints to detect clones [@Johnson1993; @Johnson1994].
 Blocks of code are hashed, producing fingerprints that can be compared.
 If two blocks share the same fingerprint, they are considered as clones.
 Manber et al. [@Manber1994] and Ducasse et al. [@Ducasse1999] refined the fingerprint technique by using leading keywords and dot-plots.

 PRECINCT aims to prevent clone insertion at commit-time.
 This way, software developers do not have to resort to external tools or IDE plugins to remove clones after they are inserted.
 Our approach notifies software developers of possible clones as they commit their code.
 It is our opinion that clone detection should be part of the "Just-In-Time Quality Assurance" [@Kamei2013b] movement where defect prediction models identify risky changes as soon as they are committed.
-This allows for less time-consuming approaches where developers can analyse risky changes while they are still fresh in their minds rather than being assigned a list of risky packages/class to review by the quality insurance team.
+This allows for less time-consuming approaches where developers can analyze risky changes while they are still fresh in their minds rather than being assigned a list of risky packages/class to review by the quality insurance team.
 Zibran recently proposed an infrastructure for integrating clone management that covers clone detection and refactoring on developers' workstations supported by a remote server infrastructure [@Zibran2016].
 It could, if implemented, fit in the category of "Just-In-Time Clone Detection."
 This work is close to ours in the sense that the authors propose an incremental clone detection that integrates well with the workflow of developers.
 We argue, however, that our approach is simpler to implement and uses directly the code versioning tool rather than yet another plugin in the developer's IDE.
 Finally, our approach has been implemented and tested, while the approach presented by Zibran _et al._ is only conceptual.

-[YOU CAN REMOVE THIS PART]
-Other active research activities in clone detection focus on clone removal and management.
-Once detected, an obvious step is to provide approaches to remove clones in an automatic way or (at least) keep track of them if removing them is not an option.
-Most modern IDEs provide the *extract method* feature that transforms a potentially copy-pasted block of code into a method and a call to the newly generated method [@Komondoor; @higo2004refactoring].
-More advanced techniques (see Codelink [@Toomim] and [@Duala-Ekoko2007]) involve analyzing the output of CCFinder [@Kamiya2002a; @Livieri2007] or program dependencies graphs [@higo2004refactoring] to automatically suggest a method that would go through the *extract method* process.

 The PRECINCT Approach {#sec:The-PRECINCT-Approach}